leonzalion/blog/packages/website/src/assets/data/daily-timeblocks/2022-05-08/daily-plans.md

 #### Prioritized

 - [ ] Create English Literary Terms Anki flashcards
-- [ ] Create InstaChat, a on-the-fly "chat" app for posting stuff like links and images in limited "chat" places like Google Meet where you can't send images.
+- [ ] Create BetterChat, a on-the-fly "chat" app for posting stuff like links and images in limited "chat" places like Google Meet where you can't send images.
 Use WebRTC
-  - [ ] I'll block Apple Mail once I create InstaChat
+  - [ ] I'll block Apple Mail once I create BetterChat
 - [ ] Toggl integration in Daily Timeblock
 - [ ] Web worker refresh thing like Vue docs (since I still have caching issues with Netlify)